texhex/BiosSledgehammer/README.md

 Boot Mode==UEFI Native (Without CSM) SecureBoot==Enable
 ```
 The file works exactly as described in [BIOS Settings](#biossettings) and can, if required, contain more settings.
 However, since the in-place boot mode change is a critical step, you should keep the changes to a minimum.
-After the change has been done, and the computer was restarted, you can executed BIOS Sledgehammer normally and change all other settings.
+After the change has been done, and the computer was restarted, you can execute BIOS Sledgehammer normally and change all other settings.

 ## <a name="sccmmdt">Using it from MDT or SCCM</a>